 One conference speaker was Krishna Gyawali, a reporter for Nepal’s largest daily newspaper, Kantipur.
 That year he led an investigation into the country’s anti-corruption body and discovered the agency itself was abusing its authority—including to suppress his reporting.
 It was daunting work.
 “You are being spied on, your every movement is being tracked and sources are scared to speak with you,” he said.
 “It’s a psychological threat.”

 The reality is that in journalism, attacks can come from any direction and by any method: A local police chief you’re investigating can monitor your movements, a disgruntled subject can break into your Twitter account, or a government agency can try to subpoena your email contacts(new window).
 The more the attacker stands to lose from your reporting, the greater the lengths they’ll go to challenge it.

 Over the past year, we’ve worked hard to provide journalists and activists with better tools to conduct their work safely.
-Sometimes, it’s new security features such as our encrypted contacts manager, or making our encrypted email service accessible via Tor.(new window)
+Sometimes, it’s new security features such as our encrypted contacts manager(new window), or making our encrypted email service accessible via Tor.(new window)

 A lot of it is also better education and resources.
 Here we present common threats and practical safeguards, from commercial tools to best practices.
 As the security landscape changes or more tools become available, we’ll update these security tips accordingly.